 The conceptual origins of net zero buildings are in organisms.
 More often than not, buildings have been seen as parts and pieces designed and engineered to fulfill functions-not as the system they are.
 Engineers in particular had perverse incentives.
-To avoid future liability, they would calculate the air-conditioning system required for a building and then double the system's capacity, for instance.
+To avoid future liability, they would calculate the airconditioning system required for a building and then double the system's capacity, for instance.
 Compensation for some professionals was based on overall build-out costs-rewarding sufficiency, not efficiency.
 Once the paradigm shifts, the building, the site, the weather, the arc of the sun, and the building's occupants are all seen as one system.
 Buildings breathe just like creatures; they inhale and exhale air.
 They require energy, but as in nature, no waste-the right amount at the right time and place.

 When the U.S. Green Building Council first established higher standards for building in 1993, it was arguably the first trade organization in the world calling for higher than government standards.
 An offshoot organization called the Cascadia Green Building Council, led by architect Jason McLennan, believed that ZEBs (Zero Energy Buildings) could be designed that far surpassed Leadership in Energy and Environmental Design (LEED) standards.
 They began to promote the net zero concept, which eventually led to the International Living Futures Institute and the idea of Living Buildings.
 In 2005, the same year that McLennan created the Living Building Challenge with architect Bob Berkebile, architect Ed Mazria announced the 2030 Challenge, a staged timeline for all buildings to become carbon neutral by that date.
 The 2030 Challenge has since been adopted by districts, cities, states, and countries that are using net zero building techniques.
 Projected U.S. building sector energy consumption in 2030 has declined for eleven successive years since the challenge was issued, a reduction of 18.5 quadrillion British thermal units (BTUs), the equivalent of 1,209 coal-fired 250-megawatt power plants.
-What was once seen as a marginal if not fanciful notion to construct workplaces and human habitats is now practiced the world over thanks to the concept of zero emission buildings. • roofs; efficient heating, cooling, and water systems; better insulation; distributed energy and storage; and advanced automation.
+What was once seen as a marginal if not fanciful notion to construct workplaces and human habitats is now practiced the world over thanks to the concept of zero emission buildings. •

+IMPACT: There are no numbers at the top of this page because net zero buildings are a mosaic of separate solutions.
+They draw on smart windows; green roofs; efficient heating, cooling, and water systems; better insulation; distributed energy and storage; and advanced automation.
 All are treated individually in our analysis.
 If net zero buildings are calculated as a single solution, assuming 9.7 percent of new buildings will be net zero by 2050, the integrated opportunity is 7.1 gigatons of carbon dioxide.